JoryHogeveen/view-admin-as/README.md

 ### Recommended Requirements

 * WordPress 4.0 or greater (Though I always recommend to update to the latest version!)
-* PHP version 5.6 or greater

 ### Minimum Requirements

 * WordPress 3.5 or greater (3.8+ recommended because of design, this plugin doesn't incorporate all styles of versions prior to WP 3.8)
-* PHP version 5.3 or greater

 ## Developer notes
-This plugin will only be usefull for admins (network super admins or regular admins).
-It will not add functionalities for other roles.
+This plugin will only be useful for admins (network super admins or regular admins).
+It will not add functionalities for other roles unless you specifically apply custom capabilities for those users.

 Also keep in mind that switching to users that have equal roles is disabled. (regular admins to regular admins + super admins to super admins)